SawPsyder/wingman-ai-customwingman/README.md

 ## How to set it up?

 1. Download the files from this repository.
-2. Either just copy our `config.uexcorp.yaml` or rename it to `confif.yaml` and overwrite your config with it.
-Or you can also just copy the uexcorp wingman part from the bottom of our `config.uexcorp.yaml` file to your `config.yaml` (starting with `uex-corp:`).
+2. Either just copy our `config.yaml` and overwrite yours or just copy the uexcorp wingman part from the bottom of our `config.yaml` file to your `config.yaml` (starting with `uex-corp:`).
 While doing that, you might also want to change some settings like the `record_key` or `tts_provider` and other settings.
 We also have some custom settings you can change what they do is written above all of them in a comment.
 But of course you can also change everything you can change on every other default wingman!
 3. Copy our `uex_corp_wingman.py` file into your `_internal\wingmen` folder.
 4. Get your own uexcorp API key [here](https://uexcorp.space/api.html).
 On first launch you will be asked for it.
-5. Enjoy and feel free to leave us feedback here 🙂
+5. Enjoy and feel free to leave us feedback [here](https://discord.com/channels/1173573578604687360/1179594417926066196/1185567252184047656) 🙂

 ## What can I do then?